Pmacdon15/quizzes/README.md

 ## Database

 This project requires a Ms Sql database connection.
 After downloading and installing Ms Sql, Configure your database and take note of the credentials.
 There is a file in the repository, in quizzes/server, named schema.sql that has the configuration for the Ms Sql database.
-Simply copy and paste this code in to the Ms Sql terminal after logging on to the database.
+Simply copy and paste this code in to the Ms Sql query terminal after logging on to the database and execute to set up the database.

 This project Requires a .env file setup in the following manner to connect to the database(using the credentials that you set up the database with):